 You want to make sure that the copy on the headline matches the copy of the promotion to that page.

-For example if you are running Facebook or Ads and the ad tex says, “never lose your keys again”, When they land on your landing page the main headline should say “never lose your keys again”
+For example, imagine you are running Facebook Ads and the advertisement text says, “Never lose your keys again”.
+When the reader arrives on your landing page, the main headline should also say “Never lose your keys again”

-This is important so users know they have landed on the right page.
+This is important so users know they have landed on the correct page.